ESolar

 eSolar is a privately held company that develops concentrating solar power (CSP) plant technology.
-The company was founded by the Pasadena-based business incubator Idealab in 2007 as a developer of CSP plant technology.
+The company was founded by the Pasadena-based business incubator Idealab in 2007.
 The company aims to develop a low cost alternative to fossil fuels through a combination of small heliostats, modular architecture, and a high-precision sun-tracking system.
 In October 2017, an article in GreenTech Media suggested that eSolar ceased business in late 2016.

 Technology

 Heliostat design

 eSolar has designed heliostats that are smaller than the industry norm, allowing for pre-fabrication, mass-manufacturing, and easy installation, thereby reducing production and installation costs. eSolar announced a new heliostat design, referred to as SCS5, during the 2013 SolarPACES Conference in Las Vegas, Nevada.
 SCS5 offers a more simplified design and enhanced reliability to reduce total installed solar collector system cost by more than a third.

 Sun-tracking software

 eSolar has developed a sun-tracking control system that is able to calibrate heliostats and monitor the performance of each heliostat within the field.
 Tests have shown an unprecedented pointing accuracy and high thermal concentration ratios.